 Why go?
-It might sound French, but the name Le Du actually derives from the Thai word for 'season', and seasonal Thai ingredients are the focus here in progressive French-influenced dishes that focus on specific regions of Thailand.
+It might sound French, but the name Le Du actually derives from the Thai word for 'season'.
+As the name suggests, seasonal Thai ingredients are the focus here through a tasting menu of regional dishes interpreted through a modern, French-leaning lens.

-The man behind the stove: Talented chef Thitid Tassanakajohn, known as Ton, trained at the Culinary Institute of America before cutting his teeth at world-class US restaurants including Eleven Madison Park, The Modern and Jean Georges.
+The man taming the flames: Talented chef Thitid ‘Ton’ Tassanakajohn trained at the Culinary Institute of America before cutting his teeth at world-class U.S. restaurants including Eleven Madison Park, The Modern and Jean-Georges.

-Wine buff: Ton is fascinated by wine to the extent that he trained at the Court of Master Sommeliers in New York to become a certified sommelier.
+Double threat: Beyond his toque talents, Ton is fascinated by wine; he trained at the Court of Master Sommeliers in New York to become a certified sommelier.